kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 will rollout across nodes.
 -->

+- Yes, existing workloads may be affected.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+- Large number of evictions.
+Rollback itself will not help and manual taints cleanup would be needed.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?